sampsyo/home/_drafts/statsmistakes.md

 [ttest]: http://vassarstats.net/textbook/ch11pt1.html
 [ttest-numpy]: http://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.ttest_ind.html

 If you've taken even an intro stats course, you definitely know all this already!
 But you might be surprised to know how many computer scientists don't.
-Program committees don't require that papers use solid statistics, so the literature is full of statistics-free but otherwise-good papers, so standards remain low, and Oroborous keeps drawing figures without error bars [TK improve this joke].
+Program committees don't require that papers use solid statistics, so the literature is full of statistics-free but otherwise-good papers, so standards remain low, and Prof. Ouroboros keeps drawing figures without error bars.
 Other fields are [moving *beyond* the $p$-value][], and CS isn't even there yet.

 ### Failure to Reject = Confirmation